 - 1. Adjust valve clearance after 1000 hours or as needed. - 2.
 Valve adjustments should be done after the cylinder head bolts have been re-tightened.
 Engine should be cold and NOT running. - 3.
-To bring the No. 1 cylinder to top dead center in the compression stroke, align the timing mark; the top mark of the crank pulley with that of the timing gear case.
-Remove the rocker arm cover and turn the crankshaft foward and backward.
-If the inlet and exhaust valves of the No. 1 cylinder do not move it is in top dead center position.
-When the valves move, or rock, turn the crankshaft one full turn and align the top mark of the crank pulley with the top mark of the timing gear case. - 4.
-Loosen the lock nut and adjust the clearance between the rocker arm and valve guide of both the intake and exhaust valves with the adjustment screw (Figure 9).
+Watch the valves while turning the engine over by hand.
+Turn until the inlet valve starts to open and the exhaust valve starts to close (the valves are rocking).
+Then turn the crankshaft one more full turn and adjust the clearance on both valves for this cylinder.
+Align the top mark of the crank pulley with the top mark of the timing gear case. - 4.
+Loosen the lock nut and adjust the clearance between the rocker arm and valve guide of both the intake and exhaust valves with the adjustment screw (Figure 7).
 Clearance on both intake and exhaust valves should be 0.008 in.
 (0.2 mm). - 5.
 Repeat steps 3 and 4 for each cylinder.
-Each set of valves must be adjusted individually. - Replace the rocker arm cover.
-Tighten cover nuts to 5 - 8 ft/lbs (0.8 - 2.3 kg/m).
+Each set of valves must be adjusted individually. - 6.
+Replace the rocker arm cover.
+Tighten cover nuts to 5 8 ft/lbs (0.8 2.3 kg/m).